SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 test scripts.
 It is a Firefox plugin and provides an easy-to-use interface for developing automated tests.
 Selenium-IDE has a recording feature, which records user actions as they are performed and then stores them as a reusable script that can be played back,  all the while watching the browser's behavior while the playback occurs.
 It also has a context menu (right-click) integrated with the Firefox browser, which allows the user to pick from a list of assertions and verifications for the selected UI element.
 Selenium-IDE also offers full editing of test cases for more precision and control.

 Note that Sel-IDE *is not designed to run your test passes nor is it designed to build all the automated tests you will need*.
 Specifically, Sel-IDE cannot add iteration or condition-statements to a test script.
 For that you will need a programming language combined with either Sel-WebDriver or Sel-RC.
 At the time of writing there is no plan to add iteration or conditions to Sel-IDE.
-The reasons are partly technical and partly that the Selenium developers wish to encourage best practices in test automation which always requires some amount of programming.  _Sel-IDE is simply intended as a rapid prototyping tool._  The Selenium developers recommend for serious, robust test automation eithe Sel-WebDriver or Sel-RC should be used with one of the many supported programming languages.
+The reasons are partly technical and partly that the Selenium developers wish to encourage best practices in test automation which always requires some amount of programming.  _Sel-IDE is simply intended as a rapid prototyping tool._  The Selenium developers recommend for serious, robust test automation either Sel-WebDriver or Sel-RC should be used with one of the many supported programming languages.

 In Addition, since Selenium-IDE is a Firefox plugin, it can only run it's test scripts against Firefox.
 For running tests using additional browsers you must run Selenium using